본문 바로가기

 Resident-Led Daily Life and Welfare Services to Expand in Rural Areas...
 300 Communities to Be Fostered by 2028

-The system will also be improved to expand resident community participation in various areas.
-The scope of subsidies for the care community support project will be expanded to include vehicle rental fees to promote the activation of mobility (transportation) support services.
-Next year, a gap-care program will be introduced to address early morning and nighttime childcare gaps during the busy farming season.
-In addition, legal amendments will be pursued to allow social solidarity economy organizations to participate in rural regeneration projects, such as using vacant homes as guesthouses and vacant house maintenance projects.
+Regulations will also be improved to expand resident community participation across various sectors.
+To promote transportation support services, the scope of subsidies for care community support projects will be expanded to include vehicle rental costs.
+Next year, a gap-care service will be introduced to address early morning and nighttime childcare shortages during the busy farming season.
+The Ministry will also pursue legal revisions to allow social solidarity economy organizations to participate in rural regeneration projects, such as utilizing vacant houses for guesthouses and vacant house maintenance projects.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.